 To build a better front end to your practice, you need to start with better staff who are interested, motivated, and willing to learn and take action each day.

 I offer my recruiting and hiring program as a 1:1 course and coaching program for practice owners.
 It is also a bonus for those practices that sign up for my Patient Care Coordinator course.
 My goal is to help you implement consistent actions identify your needs, weed out more losers and help you build a strong team who will help you achieve your dream, your mission, and your values without YOU having to be the one to do it all.
-You can schedule a FREE call here to learn more.
+You can schedule a Discovery Call here to learn more.
 Don’t waste time recreating the wheel – schedule your free call and get started building a better team today.

 Wishing you the best, today and always!